 - X number of times

-- Define the Code count (the number of codes you'd like to generate).
+- Define the Code count (the number of codes you want to generate).

-If you don't know how many codes you need, activate the auto-update mode.
+If you do not know how many codes you need, activate the auto-update mode.
 As a result, Voucherify will generate codes automatically when the initial part of the codes runs out.

-- Advanced code settings enable you to define the code pattern (optional).
+- Advanced code settings – you can define your code pattern.